-ARS recruits U.S. speakers and artists to help U.S. Embassies meet U.S. foreign policy goals through public diplomacy.
+ARS U.S. speakers and artists help U.S. Embassies meet U.S. foreign policy goals through public diplomacy.
 Speakers come from a variety of backgrounds such as business, health, education, journalism, and other fields.
 Artists come from dance, music, storytelling, and other professions.
 ARS funds the programs and ensures the logistics for participating speakers and artists.

 Interested in applying to ARS U.S. Speakers and Artists program?

 It’s an open competition for U.S. citizen individuals to submit a statement of interest (SOI) to be considered for a small grant as a guest speaker or artist to conduct outreach activities that enhance the understanding of the United States in sub–Saharan Africa.
 The submission of the SOI is the first step in a two-step process.
 Applicants must first submit a concise one-page statement of interest designed to clearly communicate their area of expertise, credentials, and language ability and attach a CV or resume.